AssetFetch/spec/spec.md

 Possible factors for this decision are:

 - The file types used in the implementation, as indicated by the `extension` field in the `file_handle` datablock.
-- The use of more advanced AssetFetch features such as archive handling or asset unlocking.
+- The use of more advanced AssetFetch features such as archive handling or component unlocking.
 - Format-specific indicators in the `format.*` datablock which indicate that the given file is incompatible with the client/host application.

 ## 8.3.
 Implementation import